Strobesstrobes

 What is serverless penetration testing?

-The bug pattern is the same as classic injection: untrusted event data reaches a dangerous sink without validation.
-That sink might be a database query (SQLi or NoSQLi), an OS command, a dynamic eval, or a downstream API call.
-Because non-HTTP triggers feel internal, validation is often skipped entirely.
-Test every event source, not just the API.
+That error line is the proof: the object key flowed straight into a query.
+Because non-HTTP triggers feel internal, validation is often skipped entirely, so test every event source, not just the API.
 The underlying injection logic carries over from our SSRF testing guide and standard injection testing.

 Serverless Testing Methodology